meeshkan/unmock-docs/docs/faq.md

 #### Why is it called unmock if it's a mocking library?

 The long-term mission at [unmock.io](https://unmock.io) is to provide a functionally adequate mock of the internet, so you don't have to mock.
-The mocking library is a side-product of that.
+This mocking library is a side-product of that.

 #### Can I record requests and mocks?